MapStory/mapstory-community/roadmap.md

 would be good to let users add remote data.
 Things like WMS, GeoRSS, KML.
 Some of these will likely be 'live', like USGS earthquake maps, where we want them to stay up to date with latest.

-**[Longitudinal Gazetteer](items/longitudinal-gazetteer.md)** - Provide a gazetteer that is accurate with names that evolve over time.

 **[Social network mapping](items/social-network-maps.md)** - Lots of data is being produced about relationships over geography and time.
 MapStory should be able to render these and let users make stories with the data.